shlomif/pydistman/pydistman/code/README.part.rst

 PURPOSE
 -------

-A work-in-progress manager to PyPI-like python distribution which aims to be a "maximum overkill" don't-repeat yourself manager with a user experience similar to Dist Zilla ( http://dzil.org/ ).
+A work-in-progress manager for PyPI-like python distributions which aims to be a "maximum overkill" don't-repeat yourself manager with a user experience similar to Dist Zilla ( http://dzil.org/ ).

+Currently it is functional, but a far cry from our vision.

 INSTALLATION
 ------------